apnadkarni/blt/man/sftp.rst

     The numeric user id of *path*.

 *sftpName* **type** *path*
   Returns a string representing the type of *path*: "file", "directory", "characterSpecial", "blockSpecial", "fifo", "link", or "socket".
-It is an error is *path* does not exist.
+It is an error if *path* does not exist on the server.

 *sftpName* **writable** *path*
   Returns "1" if *path* is writable by the current user, 0 otherwise.
-It is an error is *path* does not exist.
+It is an error if *path* does not exist on the server.

 *sftpName* **write** *path* *string* ?\ *switches* ... ?
   Writes *string* to a file on the remote SFTP server.  *Path* is a file on